How to Write an Ebook (in 7 Super Simple Steps)

 Think about that target market again

 You’d speak to a room full of experts differently than you would speak to complete novices in your field, and the same should go for your writing.
-Think back to your proto-persona, and match the tone of your writing to what they’ll want (and expect).
-If you’re providing solutions for industry professionals, you can pitch the difficulty and complexity of your writing a little higher.
+Think back to your proto-persona and match your writing's tone to what they’ll want (and expect).
+If you’re providing solutions for industry professionals, you can pitch your writing's difficulty and complexity a little higher.
 If you’re writing an introductory guide, be sure to cut through any jargon, and take time to answer questions a complete newbie might have as you go.

 Jim keeps his lingo pretty simple.
 Bearing in mind his millennial audience, he adopts a conversational tone.
 He doesn’t go too far with this, though, to avoid alienating other readers, or patronising those good ol’ millennials.